allegro/allegro.tech/_posts/2020-04-06-persisting-application-state.md

 The consequence of using reflection is that we will encounter eventual mapping errors only in runtime.

 ### State objects
-The next method relies on extracting the aggregate state into a separate object and create a public getter for that object.
+The next method relies on extracting the aggregate state into a separate object and creating a public getter for that object.
 There are two variations of this method:
 * aggregate components directly depend on the state object (field in class)
 * aggregate components create a new state object each time the getter is invoked

-We will focus on only one (the first) of them because, from the rating criteria point of view, there is no difference between them.
+We will focus on only one of them (the first one) because, from the rating criteria point of view, there is no difference between them.
 Aggregate components code:
 ```java
 public class Feature {